o3de/o3de.org/content/docs/userguide/components/occluder-area.md

 ---
-description: ' Use the OccluderArea component to create a custom shaped occlusion plane with four vertices in &ALYlong;. '
+description: ' Use the OccluderArea component to create a custom shaped occlusion plane with four vertices in Amazon Lumberyard. '
 title: OccluderArea
 ---
 # OccluderArea {#component-occluder-area}